nitin-nagaraj/nitin-nagaraj-au26/README.md

 - 📫 How to reach me **nnitin91@gmail.com**

-- ⚡ Fun fact **I'm an avid runner having completed over 25+ run events ranging from a 5k upto a marathon.**
+- ⚡ Fun fact **50% of Roger Federer's name is 'er'.
+Now you cannot unsee it** 😜

 <h3 align="left">Connect with me:</h3>
 <p align="left">